AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

  - [Code Institute](https://codeinstitute.net/) for all course material leading up to this project.
  - [Stack Overflow](https://stackoverflow.com/) for hours of searching and troubleshooting.

- And all the "hundreds of sites" I partially visited during my trouble shooting.
  All code that I have borrowed have been commented in the code.

 ### Acknowledgment

- - [Martina Terlevic](https://www.linkedin.com/in/martinaterlevic/) My fantastic mentor at Code Institute, thank you for your support, feedback, bug testing and great sense of humor.
+ - [Martina Terlevic](https://www.linkedin.com/in/martinaterlevic/) My mentor at Code Institute, thank you for your support.
- - [Angelica Guimarães Amorim](https://www.linkedin.com/in/angelica-amorim/) Thank you for everything, and I mean everything, best work-mate and idea generator!
- - [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) Thank you for testing dealing with my stress over this project, you are a life saver!
+ - [Mats Simonsson](https://www.linkedin.com/in/mats-simonsson-2aa6874/) My dear friend and mentor.
+Thank you for all the patience, suggestions, advices and for spending so much time helping me with this project.
+You are truly the best!

  [Am I Responsive](http://ami.responsivedesign.is/) was used to create the image on top of this ReadMe